 The best way to avoid foreclosure on your home is by modifying the mortgage.
 Loan modification is an important option for those who are struggling to get through financial difficulties.
 Through a loan modification, the lender allows the homeowner to renegotiate their mortgage terms in order to make their monthly payments more affordable.
 Loan modification is by far the preferred path for most lenders, banks, and borrowers when amending a foreclosure.
-As a Connecticut foreclosure defense lawyer at The Law Offices of Ronald I. Chorches explains, mortgage modification can entail:
+As a foreclosure defense lawyer at The Law Offices of Ronald I. Chorches explains, mortgage modification can entail:

 - A reduction in the principal